 - What lessons should we learn from this story?

 - Why do you think that the storyteller begins and ends the story with almost the same description?

-- Create speech or thought bubbles for Baukis and Philemon and the two gods in the painting (Baukis and Philemon) by Jacob Jordaens, 17th century Dutch painter.
-Before starting the activity ask the children to compare the scene in the painting with the storyteller’s description of the meal:
+- Try creating speech or thought bubbles for Baukis and Philemon and the two gods in the painting (Baukis and Philemon) by Jacob Jordaens, 17th century Dutch painter.
+Before starting the activity you could ask the children to compare the scene in the painting with the storyteller’s description of the meal:

 - What elements do they have in common?
 (The goose, the wine, the bowl of fruit.)

 - What is different?
 (The painter has made no attempt to make the gods look like ordinary travellers; Baukis and Philemon’s house is more substantial than one might expect of poor peasants; there is a malevolent cat in the bottom right of the picture!)